abpframework/abp/docs/en/index.md

 <img width="441" height="331" src="images/implementing-domain-driven-design-book.png" alt="Implementing Domain Driven Design">

 A **practical guide** for implementing Domain Driven Design (DDD).
-While the implementation details are **based on the ABP Framework** infrastructure, the basic concepts, principles and models can be applied to any solution, even if it is not a .NET solution.
+While the implementation details are **based on the ABP** infrastructure, the basic concepts, principles and models can be applied to any solution, even if it is not a .NET solution.

 **[Click here to get your free copy](https://abp.io/books/implementing-domain-driven-design?ref=doc).**